Relativist1/SKA-Outreach/README.md

 ### Linux Users (Ubuntu)

 Linux users can install Jupyter Notebook without installing Anaconda in your Linux system (Ubuntu).
-The following steps can be followed to install:
+The following steps can be followed to install.
+If you have already installed pip, skip to step 2.

 * Open the terminal and type the following command
 ```sh
 sudo apt install python3-pip
 ```
+* Now type the following command
+'''sh
+pip install notebook
+'''

 ## Using online

 To use Jupyter Notebook online, go to https://jupyter.org/try and click on **Try Classic Notebook** and then a Jupyter Notebook will open.